 virtualenvs for them all and link the executable scripts into some directory within you

 ‘Yes’ and ‘no’.
 ‘Yes’, that’s the correct approach (and it has been taken before).
 ‘No’, you shouldn’t do it yourself.
-There’s a helpful (alas POSIX–only) tool for just that:
+There’s a helpful tool for just that:

-pip, please read the installation instructions) you can install Python CLI tools by calling e.g.
+After installation you can install Python CLI tools by calling e.g.

-~/.local/venvs and install the package into it.
-Finally it links the scripts into
+virtualenv and install the package into it.
+Finally it helps you adding the installed executables into your search path so you can run

 - Built from an official trusty image as of 2014-09-14. ↩︎